Understanding the True Cost of CMA Software

 1. Implementation and Training

-You see, Starting new software often requires training for your team.
+You see, In fact, You see, Starting new software often requires training for your team.
 Some vendors offer training as part of the package, while others charge extra.
 Look at the cost of training materials, on-site support, and the time your employees will spend learning the new software.

 2. Data Migration